 How does this medication work?
 What will it do for me?

-It should not be used by people with EGFR-negative tumors.
+It should not be used by people with EGFR-negative tumours.
 Epidermal growth factor receptor is a protein that is involved in the growth and spread of cancer cells; erlotinib works by preventing the action of this protein.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.